andriy-viyatyk/interactive-script/README.md

 - Perfect for creating **internal developer tools** inside VS Code
 - Ideal for building **interactive scripts** that guide users through data selection, queries, and workflows
 - Lets you build **custom UI-driven flows** (dialogs, grids, inputs) without needing to create a full VS Code extension or web app
-- Not intended for rendering rich text documents — behaves more like an **interactive terminal** with UI components rather than a formatted document viewer

 ---